BuildOnViction/docs/docs/wp-and-research/privacy.md

 ### Transaction fee and TomoZ integration

-Fanxipang utilizes TomoZ - the core protocol of TomoChain allowing gasless transactions in a decentralized way to anonymize `msg.sender` in anonymous send transactions to the privacy smart contract.
+TomoP utilizes TomoZ - the core protocol of TomoChain allowing gasless transactions in a decentralized way to anonymize `msg.sender` in anonymous send transactions to the privacy smart contract.
-TomoZ integration is very important to Fanxipang because of the way that it does not require an account to hold TOMO to make a transaction.
+TomoZ integration is very important to TomoP because of the way that it does not require an account to hold TOMO to make a transaction.

 For example, when `Alice` wants to make an anonymous send transaction to the privacy contract, if `Alice`